 • Backlight: Although nearly all LCD panels use LED backlights these days the requirements to drive these backlights for optimal performance can vary significantly.

 • Target application: Some LCD panels will be designed for specific applications such as automotive instrumentation or as a medical imaging display.

 A high TNI LCD panel is one designed so prevent blackening when the display operates under higher temperature conditions such as outdoors where there is both high ambient temperatures and inevitably a high bright backlight.
-A typical operating temperature rating for a high TNI panel is 110°C.
+A typical operating temperature rating for a high TNI panel is likely to be in the range of 110°C to 110°C, this compares to a normal LCD panel operating temperature of 50°C.